luketokheim/skye/README.md

 - [Boost.Beast](https://github.com/boostorg/beast) to parse HTTP requests and form responses
 - [Catch2](https://github.com/catchorg/Catch2) to run tests for continuous integration

 For production use I recommend using io_uring (liburing-dev) on Linux if available.
-It is enabled by default with the ENABLE_IO_URING CMake option if liburing is found.
+Enable it with the `ENABLE_IO_URING` CMake option.
 The Docker and Continuous Deployment (CD) builds do not install that library to maximize compatibility.

 Cloud Run [second generation](https://cloud.google.com/run/docs/about-execution-environments) execution environment supports io_uring but the managed container runtimes on AWS (App Runner) and Azure (Container Apps) do not.

-## Compilers

-This project requires C++20 support for coroutines.
-It runs on Windows, macOS, and Linux.

-- Microsoft Visual Studio 2022
-- Clang 13
-- G++ 10

-## Package managers
+## Package manager

-This project uses the [conan](https://conan.io/) C++ package manager to build for Continuous Integration (CI) and its Docker images.
+This project uses the [Conan](https://conan.io/) C++ package manager for Continuous Integration (CI) and to build Docker images.

 ## Build